House of Brainiac: Main story

 The Coluans and Superman allies return to normal size, while Superman plans to free all of Brainiac's imprisoned cities.
 Lex Luthor arrives and tells Superman that Brainiac wants to spread out across multiple bodies in the multiverse as his body cannot sustain the level of knowledge and power.
-While working with Brainiac, Lex discovered a hidden back entrance in his programming, and plans to take over Brainiac's entire ship to save Lena.
+While working with Brainiac, Luthor discovered a hidden back entrance in his programming, and plans to take over Brainiac's entire ship to save Lena.
 Brainiac realizes what is happening, and orders his family and the Coluans to attack Superman, Lobo, and Supergirl.
-While Lex is trying to save Lena, it is revealed that Brainiac offered Lena in exchange for futuristic alien technology.
+While Luthor is trying to save Lena, it is revealed that Brainiac offered Lena in exchange for futuristic alien technology.
 Brainiac experimented on her and forced her to be his avatar, but Superman saved her.
-Just when Lex manages to free Lena from Brainiac's programming, Brainiac's Sentries attacks them.
+Just when Luthor manages to free Lena from Brainiac's programming, Brainiac's Sentries attacks them.

 Superman, Lobo, and Supergirl are initially overwhelmed by Brainiac's forces, with Brainiac forcibly taking control of the Coluans.
 Superboy arrives with the rest of Superman's allies.
-Lex and Lena manage to take out the rest of Brainiac's sentries and arrive at the core of Brainiac's hive mind.
-Lex is tempted to betray Superman, but decides to connect his mind to the hive to shut down Brainiac's ship and intelligence.
-Lena warns him that it will overload his mind, but Lex does it nonetheless.
+Luthor and Lena manage to take out the rest of Brainiac's sentries and arrive at the core of Brainiac's hive mind.
+Luthor is tempted to betray Superman, but decides to connect his mind to the hive to shut down Brainiac's ship and intelligence.
+Lena warns him that it will overload his mind, but Luthor does it nonetheless.

 Lobo shrinks Brainiac's army so he can carry them to safety, while Superman confronts Brainiac, who reveals to Superman that his intelligence has been shutting down, allowing him to experience emotions for the first time.
 Superman realizes that Brainiac has been seeking love and family.
 Brainiac makes Superman promise to save his city and family, and Superman agrees.
 Brainiac warps Brainiac Queen away before the ship explodes and kills him, but not before telling Superman that he has learned the secret of the universe and realizes that everything will end.
 Everyone reunites with each other in Metropolis, while Vril enlarges the rest of Brainiac's cities and creates a new planet called Colu 2.0 to house them.
 Superman thanks Lobo for his help; Lobo leaves but not before promising Superman that they will have a real fight.
 Superman reunites with Lois in Metropolis, but is shocked to learn from Lena that Lex Luthor no longer remembers who he is due to his exposure to Brainiac's ship.
 Meanwhile, Doomsday is pounding away.